ahkamboh/ahkamboh/README.md

  ## Real word problem solver through CS/AI

-> "I can adapt to and master any technology rapidly.
-While these are my current expertise areas."
+> "I can adapt to and master any technology rapidly."

 -  How to reach me **ahk@alihamzakamboh.com**
 -  My second account **https://github.com/kambohdiv**